moonlight-stream/moonlight-ios/README.md

 In Dec.
 2023 阿西西的日常 was the first developer to implement native multi-touch passthrough on iOS while I undertook most part of testing for the modified iOS moonlight in his QQ group.

 In Apr.
-2024, I managed to fix a weird bug caused by pointer ID repetition making it able to work properly in native-touch passthrough for the first time.
+2024, I managed to fix a weird native-touch bug making it able to work properly in native-touch passthrough for the first time.

 To install the ipa file in release, you need to find a way to sideload the app on iOS, or try to jaibreak or install trollstore.